Sitzmarks (oral and rectal)

 Generic Name: barium sulfate (oral and rectal) (BER ee um SUL fate)

-Brand Name: Digibar 190, Entero-H, Esopho-Cat, E-Z Paste, E-Z-Cat, E-Z-Disk, E-Z-Paque, Liquid E-Z Paque, Liquid Polibar, Maxibar, Medebar Plus, Polibar ACB, Readi-Cat, Scan C, Sitzmarks, Smoothie Readi-Cat 2, Sol-O-Pake, Tagitol V, Ultra R, Varibar Nectar, Varibar Thin, Volumen
+Brand Name: Digibar 190, Entero VU, Esopho-Cat, E-Z-Paque, Maxibar, Medebar Plus, Polibar ACB, Scan C, Sitzmarks, Smoothie Readi-Cat 2, Sol-O-Pake, Tagitol V, Ultra R, Varibar Nectar, Varibar Thin, Volumen

 What is barium sulfate?

-Barium sulfate is in a group of drugs called contrast agents.
+Barium sulfate is a contrast agent.
 Barium sulfate works by coating the inside of your esophagus, stomach, or intestines which allows them to be seen more clearly on a CT scan or other radiologic (x-ray) examination.

 Barium sulfate is used to help diagnose certain disorders of the esophagus, stomach, or intestines.